Why Caregiver Confidence Often Returns After the First Week

 Caregiver confidence does not return because the situation becomes easy.

-It returns because certain pressures stop stacking all at once.
+It returns because certain pressures stop stacking at the same intensity.

 Not all at once.
 Not completely.